rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![summary-cust](./images/summary9-31.png)

-12. Statistical exploration: Check min(), max(), unique() etc. for different attributes in the given table.
+12. Data Exploration: Check min(), max(), unique() etc. for different attributes in the given table.

 For example, the minimum salary in the customer base, the maximum age, the unique count of dependents, the unique list of regions, etc.

   ```
   min(CUST_INSUR_LTV$SALARY)

   max(CUST_INSUR_LTV$AGE)

   unique(CUST_INSUR_LTV$N_OF_DEPENDENTS)

   unique(CUST_INSUR_LTV$REGION)
   ```

-13. Statistical exploration: Check average value for a numeric column.
+13. Data Exploration: Statistical exploration: Check average value for a numeric column.
 MEAN is the statistical average.

   ```
    mean(CUST_INSUR_LTV$N_OF_DEPENDENTS)